paulLeClair/P-Engine/README.md

 >This is a snapshot of my hobby game engine framework!
 Active development is done on a private repo, but I'll add things here in chunks as the engine continues to take shape.

 >Right now I'm in the middle of a large redesign and rewrite!
 Especially now that Vulkan 1.3 has been released, I'll need time to bring in the new stuff and write a full design doc.
 As of early '22 I don't have anywhere near as much time to work on this particular project, but in the coming months I hope to move some of the new changes over!
 When they're in, the engine should be on its way to being "usable," whatever that means.
-Once things get less busy I'll hopefully be able to shift focus back to this thing too :)
+Once things get less busy I'm hoping be able to shift focus back to this thing too so I can make faster progress :)

 ## Summary